 - Sign up for fun classes such as dance or yoga.

 - Ask a friend to join you when you exercise.

 Limit Snacking and Alcohol

-- Eat enough at meal times to satisfy you, but try not to overeat.
+- Eat enough to satisfy you, but don't overindulge.

-- Choose healthy snacks (fresh fruit, canned fruit packed in juice (not syrup), air-popped popcorn, or fat-free yogurt) between meals.
+- Choose healthy snacks such as fruit, air-popped popcorn, or fat-free yogurt.

 Consider Using Medication to Help You Quit

 In some cases, medications may help you quit smoking, and also to gain less weight when you do so.
 Don't hesitate to rely on quit smoking products like nicotine patches when you need them.
 Talk to your doctor about the medications available, including nicotine replacement therapy (the patch, gum, nasal spray, and inhaler), or antidepressant medication.
 Nicotine patches and gum are usually available without a prescription.
 If you are unsure about taking such medications, discuss their use with your doctor before using them.